knc789/case-study/_entries/challenges.md

 PPTH works with [Partnership for a Drug-Free New Jersey](http://www.drugfreenj.org/) to decrease prescription drug abuse issues.
 With the volume of patients that PPTH sees in a day, they haven't always been able to keep track of those who may be using their system to abuse prescription drugs.

 PPTH also wants a way to identify and prevent duplicate medical records.
-They estimate that fixing duplicate medical records is costing each patient and average of $50.
+They estimate that fixing duplicate medical records is costing an average of $50 per duplicate.
 This doesn't take into account the time wasted by both the patient and staff to sort out the issue.

 PPTH needs a solution that verifies a patients identity, verifies their medical records, and links them all together.
 This solution needs to be easy and non-disruptive to implement so that the doctors and staff can focus on the important part: the best possible care for their patients.